-This report, including the "Management's Discussion and Analysis of Financial Condition and Results of Operations," contains forward-looking statements regarding future events and our future results that are based on our current expectations, estimates, forecasts, and projections about our business, our results of operations, the industry in which we operate and the beliefs and assumptions of our management.
+This report, including sections entitled "Business," "Risk Factors" and the "Management's Discussion and Analysis of Financial Condition and Results of Operations," contains forward-looking statements regarding future events and our future results that are based on our current expectations, estimates, forecasts, and projections about our business, our results of operations, the industry in which we operate and the beliefs and assumptions of our management.
 Words such as "may", "will", "should", "could", "anticipate", "believe", "expect", "intend", "plan", "potential", "continue" and similar expressions are intended to identify these forward-looking statements.
-Examples of such forward-looking statements include:
+Examples of such forward-looking statements include statements regarding:

-- statements regarding anticipated outcomes of our research into mitochondrial-derived peptides (MDPs), and pre-clinical studies and clinical trials for our mitochondria based therapeutics (MBTs); - expectations regarding the future market for any drug we may develop; - statements regarding the anticipated therapeutic properties of our MBT drug development candidates; - expectations regarding our ability to effectively protect our intellectual property; and - expectations regarding our ability to attract and retain qualified employees and key personnel.
+- our future results of operations and financial position, business strategy, market size and potential growth opportunities: - preclinical and clinical development activities; - · efficacy and safety profiles of our clinical candidates; - the anticipated therapeutic properties of our MBT drug development candidates; - expectations regarding our ability to effectively protect our intellectual property; and - expectations regarding our ability to attract and retain qualified employees and key personnel.